cvl-umass/improv-mask/README.md

 | date_str          | str               | date of the obtained tile (can be used for downloading raw data)  |
 | mid_latlon        | float(2,)         | latitude and longitude of the middle of the tile                  |

+*NOTE: for Sentinel, these are bands 2,3,4,5,6,7.
+For Landsat, these are bands 2,3,4,8a,11,12

 ## Setting up the environment
 1. Create a conda environment: `conda create -n improv-mask python=3.9`
 2. Activate environment: `conda activate improv-mask`
 3. Install all required packages: `pip install -r requirements.txt`

+## Quickstart: Using the model on a downloaded HLS tile
+1. After installing the environment, you can download the DeepLabv3 trained model [here](https://drive.google.com/file/d/1pZ_a3ey8oyL5FD3RYokVPwO9T8N21pL_/view?usp=sharing).
+Place it in results/*.pth.tar
+2. Download a sample datapoint [here](https://drive.google.com/file/d/151AoX2d-3rcCE-z1RUMkq5l00CUomTG0/view?usp=sharing) and place it in `improv-mask/sample_data.npy`
+3. Run the notebook `quickstart.ipynb`, and specify the checkpoint from step 1.

 ## Training the models